jdm79/wes-html5-canvas-draw/README.md

-# wes-html5-canvas-draw
+# Wes Bos JavaScript30 Challenge - Day 8

-Day 8 of Wes Bos's Javascript 30
+This is day 8 of Wes Bos's JavaScript challenge.
+This little project is all about HTML5 and using the canvas tools to make what is basically a really simple yet soothingly calming Microsoft Paint clone.

 # How to install